 Illustrations by Leo Mateus.

 It’s also important to listen to what your body tells you about movement.
 When we think about “exercise,” we usually imagine someone going to the gym, lifting weights, or running on a treadmill.
 For some people, that’s an enjoyable way to move their bodies.
-But, there are a million others ways to move your body that are joyful and bring pleasure.
+However, there are several other ways to move your body that are joyful and bring pleasure.
 If your body wants to dance, garden, vacuum, do cartwheels, or rest, listen to it.

-Sometimes, eating or moving a certain way will help a certain health condition (ex. eating less sodium when you have high blood pressure or physical therapy for some types of pain).
+Sometimes, eating or moving a certain way will help a certain health condition (i.e. eating less sodium when you have high blood pressure or physical therapy for some types of pain).
 We’re happy to discuss those types of recommendations with members, but only with their consent.